 Dr. MD: Nine years ago I was diagnosed with cancer.
 Prayer, my friends, and family helped me through.
 My favorite sayings ‘God never gives you more than you can handle’ and ‘When you are going through hell, keep on going’ also give me the extra strength to keep on pushing.

 SCW: Amen to that!
-The first quote is one of my favorite as well!
+The first quote is one of my favorites as well!
 I think it’s so apt to our situation.
 I am just going to throw this next question in here, to prove to the skeptics that you are a sickle cell warrior just like they are.
 Do you have regular pain (more than 2x/wk)?
 How do you cope with this when you are working?

 YES.
-I am in pain EVERYDAY!!!
+I am in pain every day!!!
 My pain usually runs from a 3 to a 5 on a 10 pain scale.
-I do not and will not take narcotics when working, it’s like driving drunk, so I just deal with it, or take Tramadol close to when I’m about to finish my shift, if it is really bad.
+I do not and will not take narcotics when working, it’s like driving drunk, so I just deal with it, or take Tramadol close to when I’m about to finish my shift if it is really bad.
 Rarely if it is really, super bad; I’ll take Toradol and have an IV started.

 SCW: I completely understand what you mean.
 I take Motrin on the job when I’m in pain, and sometimes I am in more pain than my patients!
 What medications do you take when you are in pain?